chubbyalvin/PalWheel/README.md

 Press **F7** in-game to open the assignment editor.

-The editor lets you:

-- View Wheel I and Wheel II side by side
+The editor displays **Wheel I, Wheel II and Wheel III** side by side and lets you:

-- Click an assigned-function cell to choose a new action
+- Assign functions to all **36 saved assignment positions**
-- Choose from grouped categories such as Weapons, Party, Game Menus, Spheres, Utility and General
+- Choose from grouped categories including Weapons, Party, Game Menus, Spheres, Emotes, Utility and General
-- Change the number of visible slots per wheel from **4 to 12**
+- Select whether **1, 2, or 3 wheels** are active
+- Independently configure **4–12 visible slots for each wheel**
 - Select an installed wheel skin
-- Save assignments, slot count and wheel skin automatically
 - Enable or disable **Slow Motion**
+- Automatically save assignments and settings

+All three wheel columns remain available in the editor even when fewer than three wheels are enabled, allowing additional wheels to be configured before enabling them.

 > **Multiplayer:** Slow Motion is automatically disabled when PalWheel detects multiplayer, regardless of this setting.